KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 The command can be used to build a project of type "application" or "library".
 When used to build a library, a different builder is invoked, and only the ts-config, configuration, and watch options are applied.
 All other options apply only to building applications.

-## Ng serve

-ng serve — This command builds, deploy, serves and every time watches your code changes. if find any change in code it builds and serves that code automatically.
-How do Angular builds?
-After coding our Angular apps using TypeScript, we use the Angular CLI command to build the app.
+- **Ng serve**:-This command builds, deploy, serves and every time watches your code changes.If it find any change in code it builds and serves that code automatically.After coding our Angular apps using TypeScript, we use the Angular CLI command to build the app.

 Note that if you get the message:Port 4200 is already in use.
 Use '--port' to specify a different port.This means that you already have another service running on port 4200.
 If this is the case you can either 1. shut down the other service or 2. use the --port flag when running ng serve like this: